 Deny access to any PurposeOfUse not authorized.

-support expiring a consent that results in a Permit state automatically transition to Deny at expiration.
+support expiring a consent that results in a Permit state automatically transitioning to Deny at expiration.

 The IUA Resource Server enforcement point grouped with the MHDS Document Registry SHALL enforce the security authorization decision.
-This includes confirming all resources requested are for the subject as the patient authorized.
+This includes confirming all data requested are for the specific patient.
 This prevents a Document Consumer from requesting access to resources outside the scope of the security token given it by the IUA Authorization Server.

 Note that this option does not protect Binary content stored outside of the Document Registry; see Section X.1.1.2.
 When documents are stored outside of the Document Registry, the Document Source system takes on the burden of protecting the document.

 In order to support this Consent Manager Option, the following IUA constraint is defined.
 This constraint impacts the Document Consumer grouped IUA Authorization Client, and the IUA actors within the Document Registry.
-The important elements to convey are the scope values for PurposeOfUse and the identity of the Patient.
+The important elements for the Document Consumer to convey are the scope values for PurposeOfUse and the identity of the Patient.
 This OAuth Scope specification does not require the use of SMART-on-FHIR but is compatible with it.
 There are two defined scope values that are included in the scope separated by a space and repeated as necessary: